the genius twitter account turning paparazzi shots into masterpieces

 Social media pics are arguably the most interesting to us from an artistic perspective.
 The joy in tabloid shots is the accidental similarities, but when you see a staged pic of Kim, Beyoncé, Mariah, even early Madonna, you get a sense of how celebrities use art history as a way to curate their own visual identity and legacy.

 Of course you're always going to get socially conservative individuals who see that as threatening; who see a woman owning her own image as something to hate or mock.
-We look at Titian's Venus D'Urbino as the greatest beauty, but a nude selfie by Kim Kardashian suddenly makes her a slut, an attention-seeker, an awful human.
-The base difference is that one was made by a man, one was created by a woman, in control, herself.
+We look at Titian's Venus D'Urbino as the greatest beauty, but a nude selfie by Kim Kardashian suddenly makes her a slut, an attention-seeker, and an awful human.
+The base difference is that one was made by a man, one was created by a woman in control of herself.